SumZer0-git/EDAPGui/readme.md

 ## WARNING:

 Use at your own risk.
-Have performed over 2000 FSD jumps with this autopilot and have aborted the FSD Assist about 6 times due to jumping into a system that had 2 suns next to each out and pretty much the ship overheated and dropped out of supercruise.
+Have performed over 2000 FSD jumps with this autopilot and have aborted the FSD Assist about 6 times due to jumping into a system that had 2 suns next to each other and pretty much the ship overheated and dropped out of supercruise.
 The ship did not get destroyed but had to use a heat sink to get out of the situation